getify/You-Dont-Know-JS/scope & closures/ch3.md

 ### `const`

-In addition to `let`, ES6 introduces `const`, which also creates a block-scoped variable, but whose value is fixed (constant).
-Any attempt to change that value at a later time results in an error.
+In addition to `let`, ES6 introduces `const`, which also creates a block-scoped variable, but whose binding is fixed (constant).
+Any attempt to change that binding at a later time results in an error.
+The value that the variable refers to, however, is mutable.
+If you want to create an immutable object, then use Object.freeze(obj).

 ```js
 var foo = true;